fenfisdi/dinjo/docs/source/start/examples.rst

          plt.show()
          plt.close()

-   The plot you get should be similar to the following
+   The plot you get should look similar to the following

       .. image:: ../_static/ho_example.png